slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'We don’t rise to the level of our expectations; we fall to the level of our training.' -- Archilochus*

+> *'I am not young enough to know everything.' -- Oscar Wilde*

 HOWEVER... mastery is an important trigger of arrogance.
+There's always room for improvement: be humble.
 There is no place for a prima donna.
-There's always room for improvement: be humble.

-> *'I am not young enough to know everything.' -- Oscar Wilde*

-> *'How often our early triumphs turn us into a kind of caricature of ourselves.'
+> *'How often our early triumphs turn us into a kind of caricature of ourselves.' -- Robert Greene*

-'If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism.' -- Robert Greene*
+> *'If you gain any kind of attention or success for your work, you face the great danger of creeping conservatism.' -- Robert Greene*